jonalfarlinga/jonalfarlinga/README.md

 > [Github Repo](https://www.github.com/jonalfarlinga/calends-lite)<br>
 > This project uses a React front end hosted on Azure Storage and Azure Functions to serve the backend API.
 The business logic involves scraping html for data, then building a dictionary containing dates that can be rendered in HTML as a table-style calendar.
 >
 > This project was originally using Django backend.
-I rebuilt the backend in FastAPi, and at the same time switched from a `create-react-app` front end to `Vite`.
+I rebuilt the backend in FastAPI, and at the same time switched from a `create-react-app` front end to `Vite`.
 I then rebult the backend for Azure Functions.
 >
 > Topics: Web-scraping, Dynamic Rendering Web Page, API